ksarica/VideoSlicePython/README.md

 # VideoSlicePython
-Video Slicing Project by using OpenCV library in Python Slice the video by frame.
+Video Slicing Project by using OpenCV library in Python.

+Slice the video by frame.